 When in the classroom, don’t just play games to test the kids’ memories; play games that involve problem solving.
 For example, if you’re doing a spelling race, let them race to search through their books to find the right spelling.
 If you’re teaching a function such as “How do I get to the toy store?”, write it on the board as “How do I ____ to the toy _____?” and let the kids find the missing words in their books.
 Alternatively, with something simple like “I want a (hamburger)”, they can experiment with substituting ‘hamburger’ for other words they can find in their books or on posters.
 My young kids love to use silly Japanese words like unchi (“poop”) in their sentences, but I’m not too bothered if they run around screaming “I want an unchi” because the are using and understanding the function I’m teaching.

-Like computer programming, with problem-solving activities your students can have fun finding out for themselves the knowledge they need to win the ‘game’.If you have a comment, find me on Twitter at @longcountdown.
+Like computer programming, with problem-solving activities your students can have fun finding out for themselves the knowledge they need to win the ‘game’.If you like, you can find me on Twitter at @nick_ramsay.
 I'd love to hear from you!